dotnet/docs/docs/standard/serialization/system-text-json-immutability.md

 ---
-title: How to use immutable types with System.Text.Json
+title: How to use immutable types and non-public accessors with System.Text.Json
-description: "Learn how to immutable types while serializing to and deserializing from JSON in .NET." ms.date: 11/19/2020
+description: "Learn how to use immutable types and non-public accessors while serializing to and deserializing from JSON in .NET." ms.date: 11/19/2020
 no-loc: [System.Text.Json, Newtonsoft.Json]
 zone_pivot_groups: dotnet-version